katarinagresova/ia161/Topic_Modeling/notes.md

-Topic modeling is about discovering unknown topical patterns in documents
+> Topic modeling is about discovering unknown topical patterns in documents

-## Applications;
+## Applications

 - Recomenders systems
     - like Netflix, Amazon
     - we cluster users, we cluster products and then we match them to each other